kqu18/Ecker_Methylation_Analysis/allc_script_manual.md

 1. connect to a Salk domain Wi-Fi.

-      *Note: use vpn outside of salk for server access.*
+      *Note: use Cisco Anyconnect 4.X outside of salk for server access.*

 2. `ssh` login with your credentials.